Better-Planet-Laboratory/ai4good/README.md

 Here are some resources to help you along the way:

-- Videos for each week can be found [here](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/zime6804_colorado_edu/Em2KAs7zzOVMod6E-B7eirwBZ6UmLLTpclxCZTlOI26zSg?e=AV9xKY) (will be uploaded on youtube in due course..).
+- Videos for each week can be found [here](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/zime6804_colorado_edu/Em2KAs7zzOVMod6E-B7eirwBZ6UmLLTpclxCZTlOI26zSg?e=AV9xKY) (we'll upload them all to youtube soon!).

 - Notebooks, each week new notebooks will be uploaded on this repo [here.](https://github.com/Better-Planet-Laboratory/ai4good/tree/main/Notebooks) We recommend setting yourself up with a [Kaggle](https://www.kaggle.com/) account and importing each notebook, data and models for that week as you go.

 - Weekly discussion points, updated each week [here](https://github.com/Better-Planet-Laboratory/ai4good/blob/main/resources/ai4good%20group%20discussion%20points.pptx), to ground test your knowledge.

-- This course wouldn't be possible without a whole community of researchers and practitioners making their knowledge, code, and publically available.
-We have compiled some supplementary including online articles, videos, papers and more that might be helpful for you in learning more about ai.
+- This course wouldn't be possible without a whole community of generous researchers and practitioners making their knowledge, code, and publically available.
+We have compiled some [supplementary resources](https://github.com/Better-Planet-Laboratory/ai4good/blob/main/resources/ai4good%20course%20supplementary%20reading.xlsx) including online articles, videos, papers and more that might be helpful for you in your learning.
 If you have a favorite, add it!

 - We have a discord server set up [here](https://discord.gg/9Gw4pgpV).
 As we are testing of this course it is currently private, but the plan is to open it out later to the public if there is interest.